untodesu/wildspawn/README.md

 * Vanilla's `spawnRadius` gamerule is okay but generally unfair for players if set to a large value, say 10000 blocks.
 * A little something called "NRMC manifesto", which is a (WIP) piece of media full of recomendations for setting up an SMP to be perfect from my point of view.
 This "manifesto" includes _survival first, multiplayer second_ entry.

+### How it works
+* When the player first joins a server, the plugin will then generate a random 2D vector (X and Z coordinates) within a specific "global" spawn radius.
+* When it's time to respawn whilst not having a valid bed or an anchor, the plugin takes a random offset within a `spawnRadius` gamerule's value and adds it to the previously calculated spawn point.
+* The new two values are the now the player's spawn location!

+**In simple terms:** vanilla spawns all players around one single point, WildSpawn spawns every player around their own little randomly generated point.

 # Usage examples
 1. Randomizing your own spawn point - `/wsp randomize`:
    ![](2023-11-19_00-56.png)